Quantize signal using partition and codebook

 The Quantization codebook parameter, whose length is n+1, prescribes a value for each partition in the quantization.
 The first element of Quantization codebook is the value for the interval between negative infinity and the first element of P. The second output signal from this block contains the quantization of the input signal based on the quantization indices and prescribed values.

-data as training data, to obtain appropriate partition and codebook
+sample of your data as training data, to obtain appropriate partition and codebook

 The vector of endpoints of the partition intervals.